qichaozhao/cards/_posts/2018-06-03-potato-lemon-7.md

 These two minor points aside, the results of this test by and large are another validation of our network and the fact that it has been implemented correctly!
 Huzzah!

-In the next post, we'll make a proper test of our network on the current hello world of neural network problems, the MNIST handwriting classification problem.
+In the next post, we'll look at multiclass classification and see how well our network handles that!

 The code for the tests above can be found at: [https://github.com/qichaozhao/potatolemon/blob/master/examples/planar_classification.ipynb](https://github.com/qichaozhao/potatolemon/blob/master/examples/planar_classification.ipynb)